The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 Silfurberg

-During the Ice age, the sea reached up to 60 meters of the mountainside of Ingólfsfjall.
-Thus the flat land in this area is an ancient seabed.
+During the Ice Age, the sea reached up to 60 meters above the mountainside of Ingólfsfjall.
+Thus, the flat land in this area is an ancient seabed.

 You see the different-looking grey rocks in the mountain called Silfurberg.
-The grey rocks are tuff, and were created through a particular geological procedure, way too complicated for me, who am just a layman, to understand ;)
+The grey rocks are tuff, and were created through a particular geological procedure, way too complicated for me, a layman, to understand ;)

 In the tuff, you will see sparkling zeolite.